The Refugee Company

 BY PAKSY PLACKIS-CHENG

 The Refugee Company is an example of why impactmania exists.
-Instead of endless reporting on shock and awe of what is wrong with the world, impactmania focuses on people and projects that are doing something about the societal issues we face.
+We focus on people who are doing something about the societal issues we face.

 The Refugee Company has been working with refugees from nearby shelters on high-profile projects such as the launch event for the opening of The Student Hotel and designing art work and hosting a large conference for the popular travel site Booking.com.